ajdillhoff/personal-site/content/notes/heapsort.md

 </div>
 <!--endtoc-->

+The lecture slides for these notes are available [here.](/teaching/cse5311/lectures/heapsort.pdf)

 -   Running time is \\(O(n \lg n)\\).
 -   Sorts in place, only a constant number of elements needed in addition to the input.